hmans/statery/README.md

 }
 ```

-Naturally, your components will **re-render automatically** when the data they've accessed changes.
+When any of the data your components access changes in the store, they will automatically re-render.

 ### Reading from a Store (without React)